 Investigation of structures in core samples through combined X-ray computed tomography (CT) imaging and visual observation provided a wealth of data that both verify and extend the structural data derived from the LWD/MWD borehole logs.
 Within the intervals sampled by coring, numerous orientation measurements of bedding and fractures and orientation and kinematics of faults were obtained.
-Determination of paleomagnetic poles to correct bedding strike to true azimuths have not yet been completed, so here we concentrate on dip magnitudes and shear sense indicators.
-In core samples from lithologic Unit 1 in structural Domain 1, direct measurement of bedding indicates a dip magnitude of 30°.
+Unfortunately, appropriate paleomagnetic poles to correct bedding strike to true azimuths have not yet been determined, so here we concentrate on dip magnitudes and shear sense indicators.

+In core samples from lithologic Unit 1 in structural Domain 1, direct measurement of bedding indicates a magnitude of dip of 30°.
 Faults are diffuse, narrow (few millimeters thick) zones of deformed sediment with similar composition to the adjacent sediment.
 In the X-ray CT images, faults are tabular zones of material with high CT number (which appear as bight features), several millimeters thick, that truncate and offset worm burrows and bedding they intersect.
 Fault surfaces in the core are polished and display slickenlines defined by aligned clay particles, which are correlated to bright planes.
 Of 10 mapped faults, all are dip-slip.
 Three are normal faults, and the shear sense of the others was not determined.
-Fault dip averages $66^{\circ} \pm 9^{\circ}$, ranging from 55° to 81° .
+Fault dip averages $66^\circ \pm 9^\circ$, ranging from 55° to 81°.
 Measured offsets are of the order of 1 cm, but several faults had offsets greater than the diameter of the core.
-Both bedding and fault dip determined from the core are consistent with bedding and fracture orientations determined from image logs.
+Both bedding and fault dip determined from image logs.

 Because of the extreme brecciation of core containing lithologic Unit 2, few structural measurements were possible.
 A single probable bedding surface that dips \sim 3° is marked by a dark band that grades gradually darker toward the top of the core.
 Additionally, five dip-slip faults were identified.
 Some were recognized in CT images as bright surfaces cutting burrows and were then located in core.
 Of the faults, one was inferred as a normal shear sense.
-Fault dip is variable, ranging from ~10° to steeper than 70°.
+Fault dip is variable, ranging from \sim 10° to steeper than 70°.

-Coring from 688.5 to 729.0 and 770 to 821.5 mbsf sampled lithologic Unit 3 and structural Domain 2 across the 720 fault to the 820 fault (Fig. F10).
-Core observations confirm the variation in bedding dip magnitude determined from the image logs and define patterns in dip magnitude in particular intervals.
+Coring from 688.5 to 729.0 and 770 to 821.5 mbsf sampled lithologic Unit 3 and structural Domain 2 across the 720 fault to the 820 fault.
+Core observations confirm the variation in bedding dip magnitude determined from the image logs but define some patterns in dip magnitude in particular intervals.
 Between 660 and 680 mbsf, bedding dips average $37^{\circ} \pm 20^{\circ}$ and are variable through the entire interval.
 From ~770 to 790 mbsf, steeper dips dominate, including some potentially overturned intervals with very steep dips (average $64^{\circ} \pm 15^{\circ}$).
 From ~800 mbsf to the base of the unit at ~820 mbsf, moderate dips dominate (average $38^{\circ} \pm 11^{\circ}$).